Coffee is so much more than just a drink many of us reach for every day.

 2. Uncommon Grounds

-Uncommon Grounds by Mark Pendergrast talks about the history of coffee–from the time it was first discovered, through the struggles in fair trade and labor practices, up to the present.
+Uncommon Grounds by Mark Pendergrast explores the history of coffee, from its initial discovery to the struggles with fair trade and labor practices, and up to the present day.

-Ever wondered how come it’s so easy for us today to enjoy a cup of brewed coffee at our favorite coffee shop?
+Ever wondered why it's so easy for us today to enjoy a cup of brewed coffee at our favorite coffee shop?

-You’d be surprised at what a ride the coffee industry has been in to get to that point.
+You'd be surprised at what a ride the coffee industry has been on to get to that point.

-Perhaps the best thing about this book is how it highlights the fight that cultures around the world have gone through in the pursuit of fair trade and humane labor practices in coffee production.
+Perhaps the most notable aspect of this book is its emphasis on the struggles that cultures worldwide have faced in their pursuit of fair trade and humane labor practices in coffee production.

 3. The Craft and Science of Coffee

-Yes, coffee production and preparation is a science.
+Yes, coffee production and preparation are a science.

-Have you ever wondered how different coffee beans sourced from different parts of the world can taste so different, and how factors like temperature, brewing time, and even grinding can change its texture, body, and aroma?
+Have you ever wondered how different coffee beans sourced from various parts of the world can taste so distinct, and how factors such as temperature, brewing time, and even the method of grinding can alter their texture, body, and aroma?

 Well, this book will answer all of those questions and more.

-Author Dr. Britta Folmer puts together scientific research, experience of expert baristas, and academic studies to paint a very thorough picture of how coffee is produced, processed, and prepared for our enjoyment.
+Author Dr. Britta Folmer combines scientific research, expert baristas' experience, and academic studies to paint a comprehensive picture of how coffee is produced, processed, and prepared for our enjoyment.

-It can be a bit pricey, but given how much knowledge you end up taking home, it’s almost a bargain.
+It can be a bit pricey, but given the amount of knowledge you end up taking home, it's almost a bargain.

 4. Craft Coffee: A Manual